Dogebox-WG/dogenet/README.md

 When DogeNet is configured with a local Core Node ip-address, it also *scrapes* known Core Nodes periodically from the local Core Node.

-This is likely sufficient to approximaely map out the active Core Nodes over time, without placing any additional load on the Core network.
+This is likely sufficient to approximately map out the active Core Nodes over time, without placing any additional load on the Core network.

 ## Protocol Handlers